burritojustice/viirs-modis-fire-map/README.md

 # viirs-modis-fire-map

-_update of https://github.com/burritojustice/sonoma-napa-fire-map-viirs, now with a legend_
+Conterminous US and Hawaii fire data (375m resolution) as detected by NASA/NOAA VIIRS (Suomi polar orbit) and MODIS (1km resolution), along with active fire boundaries from the USGS.
+Brighter colors indicate newer data.

 ![](viirs-modis-ventura.png)

 ## data

-US (Conterminous and Hawaii) Fire data (375m resolution) via NASA/NOAA VIIRS (Suomi polar orbit) and MODIS (1km resolution), along with active fire boundaries from the USGS.

 @scuerda was kind enough to set up a geolambda on AWS that [converts the NASA shapefile to GeoJSON](https://github.com/scuerda/modis-viirs-conversion) every hour!